-'''

 ABEC.Abcissa = 2 ; linear frequency step

+6.10 CircSym mode

+In the "CircSym" mode, only strictly axisymmetric devices are analyzed, without the need to create their full-3D mesh - all it takes for axisymmetric devices is a single profile.
+This way the simulation complexity is greatly reduced, as are the computation times.
+Typically a much higher resolution can be achieved in much shorter time than with a general 3D simulation.
+Let's take our very first example (demo1.cfg) and convert it into axisymmetric mode.
+It doesn't matter whether the device described in the script itself is axisymmetric or not - we force the CircSym mode by selecting a single chosen profile for the analysis:

 '''

-6.10 Circular Symmetry Mode

-In the "CircSym" mode strictly axisymmetric devices are analyzed.
-This way the simulation complexity is reduced greatly, as are the computation times.
-Typically a much higher resolution can be achieved in much shorter time than with a general full-3D simulation.
-Let's take our very first example (demo1.cfg) and convert it into the axisymmetric mode.
-It doesn't matter whether the device described in the script itself is axisymmetric or not - we force the CircSym mode by selecting a single profile for the analysis:

-'''

-; demo1C.cfg

-ABEC.SimProfile = 0 ; 0 = profile number
+ABEC.SimProfile = 0 ; 0 = profile number ; demolC.cfg

 '''